heartgold512/Ideal-gas-calculator-C-/README.md

 c++ ideal gas calculator which allows calculation of values PV= NRT in kelvin ALLOWS EXITING OF PROGRAM AS WELL AS USER INPUTTING AND OPTIONS also some nice ascii art along with the program and an "option map" this is just a rough calculator it's unfinished but it works alright and ill be updating it in the future.
-On top of this i didnt actually see any c++ rep's for this so another reason why is This for me was just to automate any college work for physics
+On top of this i didnt actually see any c++ rep's for this so another reason why is This for me was just to automate any college work for physics.

+THERE  IS SO SO MUCH BETTER WAYS TO WRITE THIS...like all the include statments al the dead functions which arent even used etc

 -----